zhandos717/doc/en/fields/has-many.md

 ![has_many_creatable_dark](https://raw.githubusercontent.com/moonshine-software/doc/3.x/resources/screenshots/has_many_creatable_dark.png)

-You can customize the *creation button* by passing the button parameter to the method.
+You can customize the *create* button by passing the button parameter in the method.

 ```php
 HasMany::make('Comments', resource: CommentResource::class)